FDA Approved Alzheimer's Drugs

 Research headed by lead researcher Dr. Lon S. Schneider, professor of psychiatry, neurology and gerontology at the University of Southern California Keck School of Medicine is reported on in the Archives of Neurology.

 Schneider’s team conducted a meta-analysis by pooling and analyzing the results of published studies.
 Three trials were identified that included a total of 431 patients with mild Alzheimer’s disease and 697 patients with moderate Alzheimer’s disease.
-When looking at each study individually or pooling the data from the three studies, they fund no significant difference between people with mild Alzheimer’s disease taking Memantine or a placebo.
+When looking at each study individually or pooling the data from the three studies, they found no significant difference between people with mild Alzheimer’s disease taking Memantine or a placebo.

 Further, the authors concluded that evidence for the effectiveness of Memantine in patients with moderate Alzheimer’s disease was “meager”.
 “Unfortunately, this new study demonstrates that the average response with mild to moderate Alzheimer’s disease is marginal at best.”